Academic Support and Campus Services

 The Department of Administrative Computing and Business Intelligence (ACBI) is a department under ITS.
 ACBI develops, provides support for, and manages various campus enterprise software applications on a variety of hardware platforms.
 Support is provided for all CSUSB administrative systems.
 ACBI strives to be the richest source of support for information technology resource management.
 To do this, we encourage our teams to work in a collaborative environment and we give them the resources and support they need to bring the best practices to life.
 At ACBI, we realize that a supportive work environment is crucial to success.
 We understand that success is about collaborating and maintaining clear communication between partners and technical support.

-The purpose of the office of Project Management and Assessment is to support the increase in efficiency and effectiveness of the ITS Division in terms of planning and managing IT projects that are aligned to the strategic objectives of the division and the institutional learning objectives of the university.
+The purpose of the office of Strategic Technology Initiatives is to support the increase in efficiency and effectiveness of the ITS Division in terms of planning and managing IT projects that are aligned to the strategic objectives of the division and the institutional learning objectives of the university.